May 30, 2019

 3. Information Literacy Skills

 There's so much information being created every single day it's staggering.
 Bernard Marr has some Web facts that are blowing people's minds.
-You can check them out in the article Big Data: 20 Mind-Boggling Facts Everyone Must Read.
+You can check them out in articles like 21 Big Data Statistics & Predictions on the Future of Big Data.
 Here are a few highlights:

 4. Creativity Skills